Lookashek85/product-order-api/README.md

 I still need to add open api and dockerize my app, otherwise app is not finished.. :/

-TODO list
+TODO list  (Tech debt)
 - Tune tests containers timeout settings to reduce build time
 - Investigate and get rid of flaky tests
 - more tests to cover some edge cases particularly around time ranges -> this hasn't been looked well enough yet

-In overall I would rate work as 75% at the moment...
+In overall, I would rate work as 75% at the moment...

+### update
+I managed to add swagger open API and dockerize the application :) Kinda done but not yet, lets talk... ?